 Flu – everything you need to know, the ultimate survival guide

 Covid-19 has dominated the news this year.
 As Autumn arrives, many people are understandably worried about getting the flu.
 But what is the difference between the various strains of flu, how can we prevent it and how should we respond if we fall ill with it?

 Flu is seasonal and each year a new strain will begin to spread.

 Flu is a highly infectious disease and symptoms usually appear very quickly.
-While colds can make you feel miserable they are considerably less serious and usually start gradually with a runny nose and sore throat.
+While colds can make you feel miserable, they are considerably less serious.
+They usually start gradually with a runny nose and sore throat.
 Flu however, is likely to flatten you completely, causing fever, chills, headache, aches and pains in the joints and muscles, and extreme tiredness.

-Healthy individuals usually recover within two to seven days, but it has the potential to be very serious, in some cases leading to hospitalisation, permanent disability and even fatality!
+Healthy individuals usually recover within two to seven days, but it can be very serious, in some cases leading to hospitalisation, permanent disability and even fatality!

 What causes flu?

 Influenza viruses affecting your respiratory system cause flu.
 Unlike bacterial infections, you cannot treat viruses with antibiotics.
 In some cases, however, you may receive a prescription for antibiotics if there are additional opportunist bacteria that cause complications and need treating.

 How do you catch flu and can I avoid it?

 Flu virus is spread liberally in tiny droplets of saliva released when someone with the virus coughs or sneezes.

-These droplets are then inhaled in by other people or they are infected by touching surfaces where the droplets have landed.
+These droplets are then inhaled by other people or they are infected by touching surfaces where the droplets have landed.
 The virus can survive on surfaces for many hours.

-In order to prevent the spread of the virus ensure that you cover your mouth and nose when you cough or sneeze.
-Avoid touching your face in a public environment such as a bus or train, use hand gels to reduce the risk of picking up the virus while out and wash your hands regularly.
+To prevent the spread of the virus ensure that you cover your mouth and nose when you cough or sneeze.
+Avoid touching your face in a public environment such as a bus or train, use hand gels while out and wash your hands regularly.

 However, the best way to protect yourself against flu is by having a flu vaccination before flu season commences.